Ghazvinie/conways-game-of-life/README.md

 #### The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
 [Read more on Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

+Written in JavaScript, with a little HTML and CSS.

+* Choose a grid size
+* Select some cells for life to begin from
+* Become a (very) minor God!